朝晖化工

 2025-07-07

-Corrosion is a phenomenon where materials (mainly metals) undergo chemical or electrochemical reactions with the surrounding environment, leading to performance degradation.
-In the fields of construction, industry, and marine engineering, corrosion prevention has always been a crucial topic.
-Whether it is towering steel structures or deep-sea marine facilities, corrosion issues can become sources of safety hazards.
+Corrosion is the phenomenon in which materials—primarily metals—undergo chemical or electrochemical reactions with their surrounding environment, leading to a deterioration of their performance.
+In the fields of construction, industry, and marine engineering, corrosion prevention has always been a critically important issue.
+Whether it’s towering steel structures reaching for the clouds or offshore facilities deep in the ocean, corrosion can pose a serious safety hazard.

-Corrosion is a phenomenon where materials (mainly metals) undergo chemical or electrochemical reactions with the surrounding environment, leading to performance degradation.
-In the fields of construction, industry, and marine engineering, corrosion prevention has always been a crucial topic.
-Whether it is towering steel structures or deep-sea marine facilities, corrosion issues can become sources of safety hazards.
+Corrosion is the phenomenon in which materials—primarily metals—undergo chemical or electrochemical reactions with their surrounding environment, leading to a deterioration of their performance.
+In the fields of construction, industry, and marine engineering, corrosion prevention has always been a critically important issue.
+Whether it’s towering steel structures reaching into the clouds or offshore facilities deep beneath the sea, corrosion can pose a serious safety hazard.

-The international standard ISO 12944 is the most commonly used corrosion protection grade standard, widely applied in the protective design of steel structures, industrial equipment enclosures, and outdoor equipment.
+The international standard ISO 12944 is the most widely used standard for corrosion protection classes and is extensively applied in the protective design of steel structures, industrial equipment enclosures, and outdoor equipment.

-The international standard ISO 12944-2 provides comprehensive classification and guidance for corrosion protection coating systems of steel structures.
-According to environmental corrosivity, atmospheric environments are divided into six levels from C1 (low corrosivity) to CX (extremely high corrosivity):
+International Standard ISO 12944-2 provides a comprehensive classification and guidance for anti-corrosion coating systems for steel structures.
+Based on the corrosivity of the environment, atmospheric conditions are categorized into six levels, ranging from C1 (low corrosivity) to CX (extremely high corrosivity):

 1. C1 Level (Low Corrosivity)

-Typical Environment Rural or clean urban environments with no pollution.
+Typical environment Rural areas or clean urban environments, free from pollution.

-Coating Selection Generally no corrosion protection coating or simple decorative coatings are sufficient.
+Coating Selection Generally, no anti-corrosion coating or even a simple decorative coating is required.

 2. C2 Level (Low Corrosivity)